Credit: @westkillbrewing on Instagram

 Credit: @arrowoodfarms on Instagram

 Want to try a beer that’s purely New York?
 The Arrowood Farms Brewery prides itself on its brews being made with ingredients that are 100% from the Empire State.
 Some of the ingredients are grown right on their own 46 acres of land that’s nestled between the Catskill Mountains and Shawangunk Ridge, or sourced from other local farms.
 Savor your farmhouse ale over a game of cornhole, at a picnic table with some friends, or in the welcoming shade of their pavilion bar.
-Pair your drink with some succulent BBQ treats from the farm’s food truck or indulge in a true farm-to-table meal at The Apiary, its restaurant/taproom with a menu that changes with the seasons.
+Indulge in a true farm-to-table meal at The Apiary, its restaurant/taproom with a menu that changes with the seasons.

 Ellicottville Brewing on Chautauqua (Chautauqua-Allegheny)

 On the shores of Lake Chautauqua, right across the water from the world-renowned Chautauqua Institution, sits the beautiful village of Bemus Point, home to Ellicottville Brewing’s summer outpost where handcraft brews and lakeside views go hand in hand.
-The brewery has spawned four locations with a fifth on the way since its founding in 1995 in the heart of New York’s ski country.
+The brewery has spawned five locations since its founding in 1995 in the heart of New York’s ski country.
 But its summertime destination with outdoor patio and rooftop bar is the perfect spot to take in amazing views of the lake and watch the awe-inspiring Bemus Bay “double sunset.”
 This happens when the sun goes down on Bemus Bay and then continues to set on Lake Erie 35 miles away.
 Order some gouda mac and cheese, flaky fish fry, or decadent burger smothered in EBC beer cheese to cap off the experience.

 The City Beer Hall (Capital-Saratoga)